th-herve/Cycling-calendar/note.md

 ## TODO
 - group id = ? (race, stages, monument, big 3?), only if necessary
 - start time and end time
+- handle wrong env key
+- more specific error msg and add log
+- more comment

 ## Remark:
 - the ' were not displayed correctly in title, added " event.title | safe " to ensure that it is displayed